Gail Strickland: Career

 Strickland appeared in 11 episodes of Dr. Quinn, Medicine Woman, from 1993 to 1994, as the character Olive Davis.
 She guest-starred in the Star Trek: Deep Space Nine episode "Paradise", as the character Alixus.
 In 1994–95, she appeared as Mrs. Landis of Doubleday in the Seinfeld season six episodes "The Chaperone" and "The Switch".
 She appeared on the U.S. Navy series JAG first-season episode "War Cries" as Ambassador Bartlett, the U.S. ambassador to Peru.
 Strickland also played Esther MacInerney, the wife of Martin Sheen's presidential chief of staff character, in the 1995 movie The American President.
 She played Dr. Rene Spielman on ER season six, episode six, "The Peace of Wild Things".

 Strickland was a cast member in the brief run of the 2002 CBS television series First Monday, playing an Associate Justice of the Supreme Court of the United States.

 Personal life

-Strickland married Neil Baker, and they have a daughter together named Maisy.
-She also has a stepson named Chris Baker.
+Strickland married Neil Baker, and they have a daughter together.
+She also has a stepson.

 She was diagnosed with spasmodic dysphonia in the early 1990s.
 The condition affects her speech; she continued working for 15 years before it became too debilitating for her to deliver her lines, resulting in her retirement from acting.